ShriHariKJ/cycylistic_case_study.github.io/README.md

 ## Data Preparation

 In this phase, I will be using Cyclistic’s historical trip data to analyze and identify trends.
-The data for the previous 12 months can be downloaded from the provided source.
+The data for the previous 12 months (January 2023 to December 2023) can be downloaded from the provided source.
 Although the datasets have a different name because Cyclistic is a fictional company, they are appropriate for this case study and will enable me to answer the business questions.

 The data has been made available by Motivate International Inc. under a specific license.
 This is public data that I can use to explore how different customer types are using Cyclistic bikes.
 However, it’s important to note that data-privacy issues prohibit me from using riders’ personally identifiable information.
 This means that I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.